LegacyLeap Logo

 1. Hidden Dependencies & Technical Debt

-This also includes undocumented API calls between services that only surface during load testing.
+Legacy codebases routinely contain undocumented API calls between services that only surface during load testing, alongside:

 • Shared database schemas that create cascading failures during service extraction